ze-e/youtube_spfy/README.md

 Tip: Songs are more likely to be found on Spotify if their title is in the format: "Artist - Song" Songs that include extra information after this, such as "Artist - Song [Official]" are less likely to be found
 ```
 Youtube_spfy will not allow duplicate files on a playlist.
-If a song was not added to the list because it was already found on the list, this will be stated on the log.txt entry for this song.
+If a song was not added to the playlist because it was already found on the playlist, this will be stated on the log.txt entry for this song.

 ~ ~ ~ WE HOPE YOU ENJOY USING YOUTUBE_SPFY! ~ ~ ~